 Why become a Christian?
 How does one become a Christian?
 What about the issue of “church”?
 Depending on how we answer these questions, we will go in very different directions religiously.
-Let’s consider these three topics for a moment.
+Let’s consider these three topics briefly.

 1. Why become a Christian?
 This may sound like a simple question, but the truth is, many people “become Christians” for reasons that are wrong.
 Some do no more than follow tradition or bow to peer pressure.
 Others may have been deluded into thinking that Christianity is the path to health or wealth in the here and now.
-There is, of course, more than one honorable reason to follow Jesus Christ, but one principal reason stands above all the others: the desire to be forgiven of our sins.
+There is, of course, more than one honorable reason to follow Jesus Christ, but one principal reason stands above all the others: the desire to be forgiven of our sins and be in a right relationship with our God.
 Peter put it plainly when he said that baptism is “an appeal to God for a good conscience, through the resurrection of Jesus Christ” (1 Peter 3:21).
 When we are baptized into Christ, the blessing we seek, more than anything else, is salvation from our sins.

 2. How does one become a Christian?
 When someone says, “What must I do to be saved?”
 (Acts 16:30), he or she deserves a completely truthful answer.
 Unfortunately, many inquirers today are told, “You don’t need to do anything; your faith will save you all by itself.”
 In the New Testament, however, it is clear that people did not expect to receive the forgiveness of their sins until they obeyed the command to be baptized.
 Saul, for example, had been a fervent believer for three days, but he was still unforgiven when Ananias came to him and said, “And now why do you wait?
 Rise and be baptized and wash away your sins, calling on his name” (Acts 22:16).
 So if you’re convinced that you need to respond to the gospel of Christ and are asking how that is to be done, don’t be content until you’ve heard the whole truth on the subject of how one becomes a Christian.